cornell-ece5745/ece5745-S01-front-end/docs/index.md

     % cd $TOPDIR/sim/build
     % pytest ../regincr/RegIncrRTL_test.py -sv --dump-vcd
-    % gtkwave regincr.RegIncrRTL_test.test_small.vcd
+    % gtkwave regincr.RegIncrRTL_test__test_small.vcd

-If you are using Verilog RTL instead of PyMTL RTL, you might need to use
+If you are using Verilog RTL instead of PyMTL RTL, you need to use this:
-this:

     % cd $TOPDIR/sim/build
-    % gtkwave RegIncrRTL.verilator1.vcd
+    % gtkwave regincr.RegIncrRTL_test__test_small_top.verilator1.vcd

-**To Do On Your Own:** Add some more tests by using `geany` or your favorite text editor to open the test script named `RegIncrRTL_test.py`.
-PyMTL provides lots of helper utilities to make testing more productive.
-For example, the `run_test_vector_sim` helper function makes it easy to test a small RTL component using a sequence of test inputs and reference outputs.
-Add a new test case for larger inputs by adding the following to the end of the test script:

-    def test_large( dump_vcd, test_verilog ):
-      run_test_vector_sim( RegIncrRTL(), [
-        ('in_   out*'),
-        [ 0xa0, '?'  ],
-        [ 0xb3, 0xa1 ],
-        [ 0xc6, 0xb4 ],
-        [ 0x00, 0xc7 ],
-      ], dump_vcd, test_verilog )

-Now rerun the tests:

-    % cd $TOPDIR/sim/build
-    % pytest ../regincr/RegIncrRTL_test.py -sv

 PyMTL supports automatically translating PyMTL RTL into Verilog RTL so we can then use that Verilog RTL with the ASIC flow.
 To test the translated